GeorgeK95/ProgramingFundamentals/README.md

 # ProgramingFundamentals
-All my stuff from programing fundamentals course here.
+All my stuff from programing fundamentals course in SoftUni here.